-SMS OTP: a guide to sending SMS verification codes
+SMS OTP: A guide to sending SMS verification codes

 Topic: Finance & DCAs, Local Government, SMS